IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_calendar.md

     <strong>Class</strong>

     <ul>
-  <li> Schedule one on one appointments for midterm assessment.</strong> Post your mid-term [self-assessments](https://docs.google.com/a/nyu.edu/document/d/1a34TrrCJy77o0OVjrjDlqo2ge334y-aG2DmUhK2sTik/edit?usp=sharing) to your process blog. </li>
+  <li> Schedule one on one appointments for midterm assessment. </li>
     </ul>
     </td>
 </tr>